davidpaps/recipe_book/README.md

 - A user can sign in to the app
 - A user can sign up for an account
 - A users crediantals are authenticated on sign in, and password is encrypted
+- A user is shows useful message whenever a recipe is added, deleted, changed or a comment is added

 ---